With the success of the Korean drama Daejanggeum, or Jewel in the

 cookies made of natural produce by adding artificial flavor.
 There is a wide variety of hangwa, such as

-yakgwa (deep-fried honey cookies), sanja (deep-fried sweet rice cookies), ganjeong (deep-fried sweet rice
+yakgwa (honey cookie), sanja (deep-fried sweet rice cookies), ganjeong (sweet rice

-puffs), yyeotgangjeong (malt toffees), dasik (traditional pressed sweets), and jeonggwa (candied fruits and
+puffs), yyeotgangjeong (malt toffees), dasik (tea confectionery), and jeonggwa (candied fruits and